Sachin-Rawat07/mernByCB/lc-practice/E-Commerce/readme.md

-# Shopping Sam App
+# ShoppSmart

-**Shopping Sam App** is a full-stack e-commerce web application that provides users with a seamless shopping experience.
+**ShopSmart** is a full-stack e-commerce web application that provides users with a seamless shopping experience.
 It features product listings, user authentication, reviews, cart management, and an intuitive UI powered by EJS templates.
 The app is built using modern web technologies such as Node.js, Express, MongoDB, and Passport.js for user authentication.

 ---